vagebnd/runtype/README.md

 Runtype is a library that you can use to generate types for Laravel Resources, models and other classes.

+For more information, head over to the [docs](https://runtype.vagebond.nl/)

 ## Installation

 You can install the package via composer: